axibase/atsd-api-r/forecast_and_save_series_example.md

 ![](forecast_and_save_series_example_files/figure-markdown_github/unnamed-chunk-12-1.png)

-### Compare predictions and save series into ATSD
+### Compare Predictions and Save Series into ATSD

-We can calculate difference between the forecasts and real data.
+We can calculate the difference between the forecasts and real data.
 Distances between two time-series can be calculated with functions implemented in the **TSdist** and **TSclust** R packages.
 We use the Euclidean distance as measure of dissimilarity.

 ``` r
 require("TSclust")